mohammad-intramotev/bin_tools/README.md

 ```

 ### 2. Edit configuration
 Modify `config.py` to your needs.
-This is the central configuration file used for defaults (e.g., file paths, ROS topics, GPS settings)
+This is the central configuration file used for defaults (e.g., file paths, ROS topics, channel names).

 ### 3. Run tools
 ```bash